dsett/FedSentencing/Documents/CodeReview.md

 4. Did you come up with any ideas for improving your own project by reviewing your peer's project directories?

 I liked the use of Jupyter Notebooks, which have the output right after the code, and allow for ample annotation.
 Unfortunately DASH does not run in Jupyter Notebooks, but I would use this technique for other projects as far as documentation (I did use the Jupyter Notebooks for all the data cleaning and prep, pre-DASH).
-I found Mistergroot's panda data cleaning techniques very helpful as a model.
-And I also plan to refer to his heroku notebook in the future as well, for hosting my own app -- and also his bokeh notebook, since I may bokeh for a map app as well.
+I found Mistergroot's panda data cleaning techniques helpful as a model.
+And I also plan to refer to his heroku notebook in the future as well, for hosting my own app -- and also his bokeh notebook, since I may use bokeh for a map app as well.
 I learned the most from his project.